Skip to main contentArrow Right

 Here’s a list of steps we take to protect and get data:

-Next.js 13 comes with HTTP methods as the route identifier.
-The GET method will be triggered when we call a GET request to
+• Next.js 13 comes with HTTP methods as the route identifier.
+The GET method will be triggered when we call a GET request to /api/airtable

-variable contains our hackathon dummy data which we send to the client in the response body.
+• The res variable contains our hackathon dummy data, which we send to the client in the response body.

 Demo day

-The theme and name for the hackathon template “AuthHacks” was coined after our mission here at Descope: passwordless authentication in just a few lines of code.
+The name and theme for the hackathon template—AuthHacks—reflect our mission here at Descope: to make passwordless authentication available in just a few lines of code.

 What will your hackathon be?

-To learn more about Descope and showcase your creations, join hundreds of other Descopers on our AuthTown community.
+To learn more about Descope and showcase what you’re building, join hundreds of developers in our AuthTown community.

-Descope offers full support of Next.js with many sample apps and guides on how to get started.
-If you’re curious to start your Descope journey, sign up for a Free Forever account and build something auth-some!
+If you’re ready to start your Descope journey, sign up for a Free Forever account and build something auth-some!